Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Adaptive, Dynamic Mangling rules:

 \subsection{Evaluation}

 Figure~\ref{fig:results} reports an extensive comparison of \adam~against standard mangling-rules attacks.
-In the figure, we test all pairs of dictionary/rule-set obtained from the combination of the dictionaries: \textit{MyHeritage}, \textit{RockYou}, \textit{animoto}, \textit{phpBB} and the rules-sets: \textit{PasswordPro} and \textit{generated} on four attacked-sets.
-Results for \textit{generated2} are reported in Appendix~\ref{apx:additional} instead.
-Hereafter, we switch to a logarithm scale given the heterogeneity of the number of guesses produced by the various configurations.\\ For the reasons given in the previous sections, \adam~outperforms standard mangling rules within the same configurations, while requiring fewer guesses on average.
+In the figure, we test all pairs of dictionary/rule-set obtained from the combination of the dictionaries: \textit{MyHeritage}, \textit{RockYou}, \textit{animoto}, \textit{phpBB} and the rules-sets: \textit{PasswordPro}, \textit{generated} and \textit{generated2} on four attacked-sets.
+Hereafter, we switch to a logarithm scale given the heterogeneity of the number of guesses produced by the various configurations.

+For the reasons given in the previous sections, \adam~outperforms standard mangling rules within the same configurations, while requiring fewer guesses on average.
 More interestingly, \adam~attacks generally exceed the hits count of all the standard attacks regardless of the selected dictionary.
-In particular, this is always true for the \textit{generated} rules-set.\\ Conversely, in cases where the dynamic dictionary augmentation offers only a small gain in the number of hits (\eg attacking \textit{RockYou}), \adam~equalizes the performance of various dictionaries, typically, towards the optimal configuration for the standard attack.
+In particular, this is always true for the \textit{generated} and \textit{generated2} rules-sets.

+Conversely, in cases where the dynamic dictionary augmentation offers only a small gain in the number of hits (\eg attacking \textit{RockYou}), \adam~equalizes the performance of various dictionaries, typically, towards the best configuration for the standard attack.
 In Figures~\ref{fig:rrp} and~\ref{fig:rrg}, all the configurations of \adam~reach a number of hits comparable to the best configuration for the standard attack, i.e., using \textit{MyHeritage}, while requiring up to an order of magnitude fewer guesses (\eg Figure~\ref{fig:rrp}), further confirming that the best standard attack is far from being optimal.
 In the reported experiments, the only outlier is \textit{phpBB} when used against \textit{zooks} in Figure~\ref{fig:rzp}.
 Here, \adam~did not reach/exceed all the standard attacks in the number of hits despite consistently redressing the initial configuration.
-However, this discrepancy is canceled out when more mangling rules are considered \ie in Figure~\ref{fig:rzg}.\\ Eventually, the \adam~attack makes the initial selection of the dictionary systematically less influential.
-For instance, in our experiments, a set such as \textit{phpBB} reaches the same performance of wordlists that are two orders of magnitude larger (\eg \textit{RockYou}).
-The crucial factor remains the rules-set's cardinality that ultimately determines the magnitude of the attack, even though it does not appreciably affect the guessing performance.
+However, this discrepancy is canceled out when more mangling rules are considered such as in Figure~\ref{fig:rzg}.